parlaywithme/meteor-synapsepay/README.md

 ### Create accounts

 Aka nodes.
-Sometimes these requests can take a few seconds to return, because SynapsePay has to hit slow bank APIs before they respond.
+Sometimes these requests can take a few seconds to return, because SynapsePay has to hit slow bank APIs before they can respond to you.

 #### Account numbers